nLoops/General-Utilities/README.md

 Workaround to show snackBar without need to Scaffold.

+### Vertical and Horizontal Spacing

+Flexible spacing widget you always need to use for example in columns or rows

+### Responsive Layout

+Just add your Mobile and Tablet version of UI and this widget will choose which one to display upon the current screen size.

+### Grid View Widget

+Wrapper to help you easily setup a grid view without boilerplate code.

 ## Feel free to contribute and share useful widgets that prevent repetitive tasks.